OpenVotingTechnologyGroup/VoteTrackerPlus/docs/informal-security-overview.md

 ## 2) What does this page cover?

-This page describes a high-level summary of the security model, [cryptographic protocols](https://en.wikipedia.org/wiki/Cryptographic_protocol), and [attack surfaces](https://en.wikipedia.org/wiki/Attack_surface) presented by VTP.
-For ease of understanding, this information is divided five domains:
+This page describes a high-level summary of the security model, [cryptographic protocols](https://en.wikipedia.org/wiki/Cryptographic_protocol), [attack surfaces](https://en.wikipedia.org/wiki/Attack_surface), and [zero trust aspects](https://en.wikipedia.org/wiki/Zero_trust_security_model) of VTP.
+For ease of understanding, this information is divided three domains:

-- Data-at-Rest domain
+1) Data-at-Rest
-- Data-Remote-Update domain
-- Data-Remote-Motion domain
-- Data-Local-Motion domain
-- Data-Local-Update domain

-These domains are overlapping, which is not considered a bad thing since failing to consider a security aspect is worse then considering it multiple times from different points of view.
-For example, to update the VoteTracker+ (VTP) repositories hosted by a VTP service somewhere, both Data-Remote-Update and Data-Remote-Motion security concerns and attack surfaces need to be considered.
+2) Data-in-Motion-Local
+3) Data-in-Motion-Remote

+Since the planning as well as the execution of a public election occurs over many months, the above dichotomy is overlayed with four more or less chronological time slices:

+1) Election Data creation and deployment
+2) Pre-election day ballot distribution and potential early voting ballot scanning
+3) Election day activities
+4) Post election day activities

+There is a (Threat Model MindMap)[https://mm.tt/app/map/3063357845?t=DuNY3bTVbg] that might be of interest.

+The primary driver for the first three domains is due to VoteTrackerPlus's primary design tenet is that since both the recorded per contest CVRs and ballot receipts are already anonymous when they are added to the underlying Git Merkle Tree, there is no need or desire to encrypt the data at rest.
+However, since the all the election data (software, election definition, cast contest CVRs etc) is also stored in the same underlying Git Merkle Tree, attack surface wise this results in the integrity of the Merkle Tree itself as a primary target and hence attack surface.

+Thus a major benefit as well as an attack surface of VTP is the data at rest itself, protected by the natural Git Merkle Tree.
+Thus Data-at_rest is called out as the first domain of interest.

+The Data-in-Motion-Local domain refers to contest level CVRs and ballot receipts moving in the local polling location (call it LAN local motion, though actual VTP deployments may not have a LAN).
+The polling location may support in-person voting or it may be an election official (and public watchers) only location.

+The Data-in-Motion-Remote domains refers to when the local Git repos are being transferred/pushed/pulled to/from the upstream remote or when upstream remote changes are being pulled down to the polling location.
+This includes updating git submodule references.

+A primary driver for the second four time partitions of a election is due to VoteTrackerPlus's primary design that all the software and blank ballot definitions are also part of the underlying Git Merkle Tree.
+As such, as the election is defined, deployed, and tested, VoteTrackerPlus brings modern (software development processes)[https://en.wikipedia.org/wiki/Software_development_process] to this pre election day time period by incorporating modern (agile project management)[https://en.wikipedia.org/wiki/Agile_software_development] and (DecSecOps automation)[https://en.wikipedia.org/wiki/DevOps#DevSecOps,_shifting_security_left].

 ## 3) What does this page not cover?

 Lots.
-This page is a selective slice of the VTP workflows from a security and cryptographic point of view, covering the general high level security models, cryptographic protocols, and attack surfaces.
-Other pages describe the various technologies, workflow descriptions, and User eXperiences that comprise VTP.
+This page is just an overview of VTP workflows from a security point of view.
+In addition, election officials in different precincts will chose different VTP deployment models with different election equipment.
+Such choices will directly effect the scope of various attack surfaces.
+For example, one precinct may decide to have one VTP tabulator per polling center while another may wish to place a VTP tabulator in each ballot scanner while yet another may simply use dedicated touch screens resulting in effectively one VTP scanner and one VTP tabulator.

+Also, election officials can decide how to push and pull VTP data to/from the remote.
+The push'es and pulls could occur by sneaker, wire, or radio frequencies.

+Note - regardless of mode the data should always be encrypted and follow solid industrial/military grade encryption standards regarding data movement.

 ## 4) VTP is not introducing a new cryptographic protocol

-VTP is not introducing a new cryptographic protocol, such as for example [ElectionGuard](https://www.electionguard.vote/) introducing homomorphic encryption.
+VTP is __not__ introducing a new cryptographic protocol, such as for example [ElectionGuard](https://www.electionguard.vote/) by introducing homomorphic encryption.
 New cryptographic protocols need not to be designed, vetted, and built.
-VTP leverages already in-play and existing cryptographic protocols for all five security domains.
-On the other hand VTP does add at the VTP application level, which is on top of third-party applications that are built on already vetted cryptographic protocols such as [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) and [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), additional security features such as [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication) as a way to increase tamper-resistance and to add greater resistance to accidental corruption and adversarial attacks.
+VTP leverages already in-play and existing cryptographic protocols for all three security domains across all four time slices, such as [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) and [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), additional security features such as [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication) as a way to increase tamper-resistance and to add greater resistance to accidental corruption and adversarial attacks.

-However, one aspect of VTP is that an 8"x11" sheet of standard printer paper is printed with 100 (TBD) rows of [cast vote record](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) [SHA-256](https://en.wikipedia.org/wiki/SHA-2) digests of which 99 are randomly selected from random ballots.
+However, one aspect of VTP that is new and does require security review is that the ballot receipt containing 100 contest level [cast vote record](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) [SHA-256](https://en.wikipedia.org/wiki/SHA-2) digests, whether it is printed on paper at in-person voting scenarios or returned to the user's smart device in internet based voting scenarios.
+The ballot receipt contains 99 randomly selected contest CVR's from other ballots.
 VTP also records the cast vote records into the Git based [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) in random order.
-Both instances of this randomization neet to be cryptographically vetted.
+Both instances of this randomization neet to be cryptographically vetted by cryptographic and security experts.

-Note that there are no private keys associate with the public keys printed on the ballot acknowledgement nor contained throughout the VTP ballot and voter_ID repositories.
-The only private keys contained or active in a VTP election are those public and private keys employed to set TLS connections and PGP and additional 2FA channels.
-There are also private keys used to create and manage the CA chain used to administer an election as well as those to manage and operate the GitHub VTP servers, etc.
+Note that there are no private keys associate with the public digests contained in the ballot receipt.
+The only private keys contained or active in a VTP election are those public and private keys employed to secure the data in motion and to secure the running of the election itself.
+The former are used for TLS communication and the latter are used to prevent insertion of fraudulent ballots and CVRs as each election has it's own CA/ICA trust store and private/public keys.

-## 5) The VTP Attack Surface - a Decomposition into Five Domains
+## 5) The VTP Attack Surfaces - a Decomposition into Three Spatial Domains

 ### 5a) Data-at-Rest